 Cefmetazole Side Effects

-Some side effects of cefmetazole may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for cefmetazole may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to cefmetazole: injectable powder for injection, intravenous solution

 Cefmetazole has been generally well tolerated.
 In large studies only 2% to 4% of patients reported side effects.

 Gastrointestinal side effects have included nausea, vomiting, diarrhea, and abdominal pain which were reported in up to 4% of patients.

 Rare cases of pseudomembranous colitis have been reported.